-Records of all safeguarding concerns will be kept by the Upper Thames Safeguarding Officer.
-She/he will keep a record of the initial concern and all actions taken.
-The records will be securely held in the parish office.
+Records of all safeguarding concerns will be kept by the Parish Safeguarding Officers.
+They will keep a record of the initial concern and all actions taken.
+The records will be securely held in the Parish Office.
 All those involved with any safeguarding concern must ensure that they provide to the Safeguarding Officer any records related to that case for secure storage.